mvolkmann/blog/src/migrating-from-react-to-htmx.md

   For the htmx app, the Chrome DevTools Network tab shows `htmx.min.js` at 22.3 kB.
-  That's 1.3% of the total JavaScript size for the Next.js version!
+  That's a mere .3% of the total JavaScript size for the Next.js version!

-- All the state is only on the server in the htmx version.
+- All the state is only maintained on the server in the htmx version.
   In the Next.js version, `dogMap` is maintained on the server and the client.

 - The learning curve for htmx is smaller than for Next.js and React.